What do you want to do?

 There are some amazing beaches on the island.
 Check out our municipalities map called Bowmap and click ‘Shoreline Access’.
 It’ll tell you what beaches are Community Beaches, Neighbourhood-beaches, and costal access points.

-For the Cider Enthusasits
+For the Cider Enthusiasts

 Rileys Cidery is a little further across the island.
 A large acreage; with some unique ciders that are winning awards across America.
 The claim to fame is they have over 1000 different apple species on the property.